 Major Varieties of Coal

 Lignite is of poor quality.
 It has a brown colour to it.
-It is composed of 30 to 40% coal.
+It is composed of 30 to 40% carbon.

 Peat is the intermediate stage in the coal formation phase.
 It is composed of less than 40% carbon.
 It contains more impurities.
 The wood pieces are surprisingly present in it.

 More than 90% of the world's proven coal reserves are concentrated in only ten countries.
 The United States tops the list, with more than one-fifth of total proven coal reserves, while China ranks third as the largest producer and user of coal.
 Mining Technology examines the ten countries with the most coal reserves, as measured by total proved reserves.
-Here are the largest coal reserves in the world.
+Here is a table of the largest coal reserves in the world.

 After many centuries of exploration, location, size and also the characteristics of most of the countries, the coal deposits in the world now are quite well known.
 What varies much more than the resource's measured amount – i.e. the potentially accessible coal in the field – is the level known as proved recoverable reserves.
 Improved exploration activities and improvements in mining methods will increase the availability of coal in the world, allowing previously inaccessible reserves to be reached.